drewgolden/balena-ads-b/README.md

  2. Head back to your device's page on the Balena dashboard.
  3. Inside the *Terminal* section, click *Select a target*, then *rb24feed*, and finally *Start terminal session*.
  4. This will open a terminal which lets you interact directly with your RadarBox container.
- 5. At the prompt, enter `rbfeeder`.
+ 5. At the prompt, enter `rbfeeder --showkey --no-start`.
+Your RadarBox key will be displayed, and will look similar to this: `546b69e69b4671a742b82b10c674cdc1`.
- 6. A summary of your settings will be displayed.
-Find the line with a key like this `546b69e69b4671a742b82b10c674cdc1`.
-This is your sharing key.
+ 6. Next, head over to RadarBox' [Claim Your Raspberry Pi](https://www.radarbox.com/raspberry-pi/claim) page and insert your sharing key in the input field named *Sharing Key.*
- 7. Please insert your sharing key under your *[RadarBox Account](https://www.radarbox24.com/raspberry-pi/claim)*
+ 7. If you are asked to enter your feeder's location and altitude, enter the same values that you entered in the `LAT`, `LON`, and `ALT` environment variables earlier.
- 8. Click on the *Device Variables*-button – *D(x)* in the left-hand menu.
-Add a variable named `RADARBOX_KEY` and paste the value from the previous step, e.g. `546b69e69b4671a742b82b10c674cdc1` and add a variable named `RADARBOX_STATION_ID` with a similar value like this, which is your station id: `EXTRPI000000`.
+ 8. Head back to your device's page on the Balena dashboard.
+Click on the *Device Variables*-button – *D(x)* in the left-hand menu.
+Add a variable named `RADARBOX_KEY` and paste the value from step 5, e.g. `546b69e69b4671a742b82b10c674cdc1`.
  9. Restart the *rb24feed* application under *Services* by clicking the "cycle" icon next to the service name.
- 10. As soon as your receiver starts receiving data, you will receive an e-mail from RadarBox containing your login credentials.
+ 10. Return over to the [RadarBox](https://www.radarbox.com/) website.
+Click the *Account* button, click stations, and find your station in the list.
+Verify that you data is received.

 ## Part 8 – Exploring flight traffic locally on your device
 If the setup went well, you should now be feeding flight traffic data to several online services.
 In return for your efforts, you will receive access to the providers' premium services.
 But in addition to this, you can explore the data straight from your device, raw and unedited.
 And that's part of the magic, right?